Rakshitgupta9/COM-611_2021A1R050/Exp 5/Readme.md

-## Implement the Linear regression on the salary Prediction based on a given set of training data samples.
+## Ques: Implement the Linear regression on the salary Prediction based on a given set of training data samples.
 Read the training data from a .CSV file.

 **Linear Regression for Salary Prediction**